 Kite festival at Santiago Sacatepéquez, Guatemala

 The town of Santiago Sacatepéquez in Guatemala celebrates All Saints Day on 1st November with a kite festival.
-Hundreds of spectacular giant kites with colourful designs are made by locals and flown over the cemetery on this day.
+Hundreds of spectacular giant kites with colorful designs are made by locals and flown over the cemetery on this day.
 It's a wonderful spectacle and worth a visit if you're in the area.

 - Plan a trip to Guatemala